-Repair category 2 Notes The electrical installation appears dated as the switchgear is of an older style.
-Further advice will be available from a NICEIC/SELECT registered electrician.
+Repair category 2 Notes NICEIC/SELECT registered Electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-Gas
+G as

 Repair category 1

 Notes No significant defects evident.
 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

 F Water, plumbing and bathroom fittings

 Repair category 1

-Notes No significant defects evident.
-It should be appreciated that seals around bath/shower areas and sanitary fittings can be troublesome and do require regular maintenance.
+Notes General wear and tear was noted to bathroom fittings.
+It should be appreciated that seals around bath areas and sanitary fittings can be troublesome and do require regular maintenance.
 Failure to seals can result in dampness/decay to underlying areas.

-Heating and hot water Repair category 1 Notes I am advised by the seller that the boiler is around five years old.
-The seller also advises that this is maintained on a service plan and was last serviced in November 2023.
-Purchasers should fully satisfy themselves in this regard.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 1 Notes I am unable to confirm the age or service history of the boiler It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.